Last Updated: May 2015

 - For more information on these options: Our comparative guide to Wilson’s 3 flagship boosters (free content) and our in-depth reviews (exclusive premium membership content)

 - Received in late June: CellMate’s SureCall TriFlex (~$600, ours on loan from PowerfulSignal.com).
 Our general finding was no noticeable gain over the Wilson Mobile 4G to merit the price difference and need to select a carrier.
 Our full review (member content).

 - Awaiting arrival: MaximumSignal‘s forcoming LTE booster, still under going FCC certification.

 - Awaiting arrival: Wilson Electronics has re-branded as weBoost and is promising a new line of mobile boosters soon including the Drive 4G-X (due out in April/May 2015) and Drive 4G-XR (specifically for RVs, due out in early 2016).

-For our guide to 4G mobile Boosters: Comparison: Mobile 4G Cellular Boosters (weBoost Drive, MAX-AMP vs SureCall)
+For our comparative guide to 4G mobile Boosters: Comparison: Mobile 4G Cellular Boosters (weBoost Drive, MAX-AMP vs SureCall)

-March 2015: We just got in a PepWave MAX BR1 for testing as an alternate router & hotspot combo.
+April 2015: We just got in a PepWave MAX BR1 and MaxxFi Black for testing as an alternate router & hotspot combo.
 All of our extensive reviews are posted at RVMobileInternet.com, and available first exclusively to our premium MIA members.

 iGadgets – The primary WiFi devices in use in our bus are our iPhones and iPads (purchased at market value).
 We use them quite often – including using the “Personal Hot Spot” feature to make them into MiFi-like internet access points themselves.

 Our current cellular mobile internet costs are: